 What Happens If U.S. Reopens Too Fast?
-Federal Documents Show Coronavirus Projections
+Documents Show Federal Coronavirus Projections

 "There are certain errors that can be made, and if no one's paying attention they go unnoticed," Gutierrez says.
 "Epidemiological modeling needs to happen in the open.
 Usually you put a lid on the garbage."

-Public Integrity data editor Chris Zubak-Skees contributed to this story.
+Public Integrity data editor Chris Zubak-Skees and NPR's Stephanie Adeline and Sean McMinn contributed to this story.